Wetland Wonders

 My inclinations to know the functioning of Artistic forms of nature lead me to knowing and valuing Nature more than when I was ignorant.
 And that can be applied to each of us.

-What I knew as wetlands was the Cattails standing and swaying in shallow waters.
-As the reading grew, it was amazing to know the many types of water bodies that are identified as Wetlands.
+What I knew as wetlands was an area of shallow waters where Cattails stood swaying .
+As my knowledge grew, it was amazing to know the many types of water bodies that are identified as Wetlands.
 Here are some from Illinois

 I have had the privilege of visiting one of the largest wetlands, the Everglades National Park, twice.
 When I visited it the second time there was a different awareness to my being there.
 To watch nature , listen, look, feel, with a different inquisitiveness.
 Now Everglades was no longer just a home of Alligators from Florida, it was much much more biodiverse!
-Also fortunate to have Mr José, a staff and guide who shared many insightful talks during our boat ride into Everglades waters.
-Thanks to Mr Josê for giving us time to chat at the end of the air boat ride.
+I was fortunate to have Mr José, a staff and guide who shared his insights on Everglades ecology and culture, some excerpts from his Everglades talks here.
+Thanks to Mr Josê for sharing some insights and for his devotion to wetlands awareness.

 Thanks to the establishment of National/ State/ Local Park Services.

-Amazed but not surprised to see a board that mentioned about it being ‘MANGLARES DE NICHUPTE’ a Ramsar site.
+While visiting Cancun, amazed but not surprised to see a board that mentioned it as a ‘MANGLARES DE NICHUPTE’ a Ramsar site.
 After returning I began studying about the area and found this APFF-org Área de Protección de Flora y Fauna Manglares de Nichupté that helps protect the mangroves.
+Wondering how the localites approach this site?
+And first hand experience of how we as travelers undervalue its ecological wonder at the cost of our momentary enjoyments.

 I was blessed with a recent opportunity to visit Cancun Mexico.
 It was a paradoxical experience of Joy and sorrow, ecstasy and concern.